torvalds/linux/Documentation/PCI/pci.rst

    OS BUG: we don't check resource allocations before enabling those resources.
 The sequence would make more sense if we called pci_request_resources() before calling pci_enable_device().
-   Currently, the device drivers can't detect the bug when when two devices have been allocated the same range.
+   Currently, the device drivers can't detect the bug when two devices have been allocated the same range.
 This is not a common problem and unlikely to get fixed soon.